 Diwali, aka the “festival of lights” takes place this week.
 It is an ancient Hindu festival celebrated in Autumn, which coincides with the darkest New Moon night of the Hindu Lunisolar month.

 The festival represents the victory of light over darkness, knowledge over ignorance, good over evil, and hope over despair.
-So it feels apt that nominations for the Igniting Inspiration Awards closed at the start of this week.
+So it feels apt that nominations for the Igniting Inspiration Awards are open.

-We have published every single nomination, highlighting the things that women in the North of England have been doing to bring about positive change.
-These stories have been the perfect antidote to negative world news.
+We publish every single nomination, highlighting the things that women in the North of England have been doing to bring about positive change.
+These stories are the perfect antidote to negative world news.
 It’s great to be reminded how much good is taking place, even if it often goes unreported.

 There are a few variations as to why Diwali is celebrated and those with South Indian heritage celebrated Chhoti (little) Diwali this year on 6th November, while North Indians like me celebrate the day after, on the 7th.